 Vermont has several reserve funds to dampen the effect of revenue volatility that are considered "available reserve funds."
-These are statutorily defined in 32 V.S.A.§§ 308-308e.
-The General Fund Stabilization Fund Reserve and Transportation Fund Stabilization Fund Reserve are determined on a self-building 5% budgetary basis and administered by the Commissioner of Finance and Management.
+These are statutorily defined in 32 V.S.A. §§ 308-308e.
+The General Fund Stabilization Reserve and Transportation Fund Stabilization Reserve are determined on a self-building 5% budgetary basis and administered by the Commissioner of Finance and Management.
 The General Fund Balance Reserve is known as the "Rainy Day Reserve."
-Any remaining and undesignated General Fund amount is determined by the Emergency Board annually at its July meeting for deposit into this fund up to an additional 5% level.
-The use of this fund is restricted to 50% for unforeseen or emergency needs.
+Any remaining and undesignated General Fund amount is determined by the Commissioner of Finance & Management and reported to the Joint Fiscal Committee after all codified transactions have been completed.
+This reserve is capped at 5% of the prior year's General Fund appropriations.
+The use of this fund is restricted to 50% of the amounts added to the reserve in the prior year for unforeseen or emergency needs.

 In fiscal year 2017, the State recognized the pressures placed on the budget by periodic 53rd week Medicaid vendor payments and 27th payroll payments.
 The State created new reserves to build over time the amount to fully fund these payments when needed.
-See the table on the following page for a summary of the State's FY 2022 and budgeted FY 2023 operating reserves as a percentage of General Fund Appropriations and Health Care Resources Fund reserves.
+See the table on the following page for a summary of the State's FY 2024 and budgeted FY 2025 operating reserves as a percentage of General Fund Appropriations.